 School or college experience is central to the Secondary PGCE at NTU.
 At least 24 weeks are spent on placement in at least two secondary schools or colleges.
 For both placements, training is planned by mentors to enable students to attain QTS.
 This practical teaching element is assessed on a regular basis via formal observation by a subject mentor and University tutors, enabling us to monitor each individual trainee’s progress and effectively support their development.
 We are in partnership with a wide range of schools so your placements may be in city centre, suburban or semi-rural locations.
 This variety provides opportunities for a wide range of teaching experiences and lays a good foundation for your future professional development.

 A minimum of a 2.2 honours degree or equivalent with at least 50% of the degree focused in the area you wish to teach; GCSEs or equivalent at grade C / 4 or above in English and Mathematics.
+We accept the GCSE equivalency taken via equivalencytesting.com and astarequivalency.co.uk.
+Applicants with pending qualifications will be considered.
 Two references: one academic and one vocational.
 NTU offer Subject Knowledge Enhancement courses (SKE) for those wishing to training as secondary subject teachers but do not have the necessary qualifications/subject expertise to enter a teacher training programme.
-Find out more at www.ntu.ac.uk/ske
+Find out more at www.ntu.ac.uk/teach

-You'll need to pass the governments professional skills tests in Literacy and Numeracy and undergo a Disclosure and Barring Service, Prohibition Order checks and complete a Occupational Health form before you start the course.
+You'll need to undergo a Disclosure and Barring Service check, a Prohibition Order check and complete a Fit to Practice (FTP) questionnaire before you start the course.